Robust Counterfactual Inference in Markov Decision Processes: Evaluation

 \section{Evaluation}

-\jl{We apply our methodology to derive counterfactual policies for various MDPs, addressing four main research questions: (1) how does our CF inference approach perform in off-policy evaluation problems; (2) how does our policy's performance and robustness compare to the Gumbel-max SCM approach; (3) how do the counterfactual stability and monotonicity assumptions impact the probability bounds; and (4) how fast is our approach compared with the Gumbel-max SCM method\footnote{Further training details are provided in Appendix \ref{app: training details}, and the code is provided at \url{https://anonymous.4open.science/r/robust-cf-inference-in-MDPs} .}?}
+We apply our methodology to derive counterfactual policies for various MDPs, addressing four main research questions: (1) how does our CF inference approach perform in off-policy evaluation problems; (2) how does our policy's performance and robustness compare to the Gumbel-max SCM approach; (3) how do the counterfactual stability and monotonicity assumptions impact the probability bounds; and (4) how fast is our approach compared with the Gumbel-max SCM method? \camera{We conduct experiments in four environments, spanning simple navigation (GridWorld and Frozen Lake), clinical decision-making (Sepsis), and safety-critical control (Aircraft), with varying levels of stochasticity and complexity (see Appendix \ref{app: environments} for details).
+Experiments were run on a 128-core Intel Xeon CPU (see Appendix \ref{app: training details} for more information), and the code is available at: \url{https://github.com/ddv-lab/robust-cf-inference-in-MDPs}.}